 It goes without saying we’re big fans of insurance and its business-rescuing benefits.
 But on this occasion, whether you have insurance or not won’t make a difference to GDPR.
 The only thing that will is making sure you’ve ticked every GDPR box there is.
 Sorry about that.

 So there we go.
 A little bleak, perhaps, but it’s always worth knowing where you stand.

-If you have a GDPR-related insurance question, feel free to call 0345 222 5360 and ask one of the team.
+If you have more GDPR-related insurance questions, feel free to call 0345 222 5360 and ask one of the team.